 Jeffrey M. Lewis

-Recipient for the last 20 years of the coveted “AV Preeminent” 5.0 ® highest possible rating from Martindale-Hubbell® (emblematic of America’s most respected and talented lawyers as voted by both their peers and the judiciary) and named by CEO Magazine© for the last decade-plus as one of Central Ohio’s “Top Lawyers,” Jeffrey M. Lewis is well known in the Central Ohio business, legal, and political communities, and has developed a substantial trial practice in local, state, and federal courts in areas as wide-ranging as personal injury, business, environmental, employment, civil rights, criminal, drunk or impaired driving (OMVI, OVI, DUI), real estate, creditors’ rights, juvenile, matrimonial, divorce, dissolution, custody, extraordinary remedies (Mandamus, Prohibition, Quo Warranto), and land use development / planning & zoning law.
-He is equally adept in providing business consultation services to individuals and companies ranging from the Fortune 500 to sole proprietors.
-Additionally, Mr. Lewis has counted amongst his clientele many judges, magistrates, major and small law firms, and individual lawyers, and is therefore known as a “lawyer’s lawyer.”
+Recipient for the last 20-plus years of the coveted “AV Preeminent” 5.0 ® highest possible rating from Martindale-Hubbell® (emblematic of America’s most respected and talented lawyers as voted by both their peers and the judiciary) and named by CEO Magazine© for the last fifteen years as one of Central Ohio’s “Best Lawyers,” Jeffrey M. Lewis is well known in the Central Ohio business, legal, and political communities, and has developed a substantial practice which includes not only consultation and advice, but litigation in local, state, and federal courts.
+His experience and expertise spans areas as wide-ranging as personal injury, wrongful death, business, environmental, employment, civil rights, criminal, drunk or impaired driving (OMVI, OVI, DUI), real estate, creditors’ rights, juvenile, matrimonial, divorce, dissolution, custody, extraordinary remedies (Mandamus, Prohibition, Quo Warranto), and land use development/planning & zoning law.
+He has provided representation to individuals and companies ranging from the Fortune 500 to sole proprietors.
+Additionally, Mr. Lewis has counted amongst his clientele many judges, magistrates, major and small law firms, and individual lawyers, and is thus often referred to as a “lawyer’s lawyer.”